BENFORD’S LAW (2)

 Gregory Benson’s Law.
 Click for larger image

 The “Law” comes from the words of a character in Gregory Benford’s 1980 Sci-Fi novel “Timescape”.
 According to the Wiki synopsis, Timescape is a dystopian novel set in a future 1998 where the world is threatened by human-caused ecological disaster.
 It is saved by a hero scientist (a physicist, of course) who invents a time machine and travels back to the 1980s in order to persuade humanity from their evil ways, but in the process gets involved in various time related paradoxes.
 The novel was popular and won many awards.
-Sounds like a fun read, in the genre of the Spielberg movies: Back to the future.
+Sounds like a fun read.

-We can all nod and smile at this aphorism, thinking perhaps of passionate youth confronting their elders with their new-found insights.
-The elders just smile calmly with the close-lipped smile of reason and wisdom.
-Greta Thunberg springs to mind.
+We can all nod and smile at this, thinking perhaps of passionate youth confronting their elders with their new-found insights.
+The elders just smile calmly with the close-lipped smile of reason and knowledge.
+Greta Thunberg immediately springs to mind.

-The smile of reason and knowledge (and, just a touch of hubris?) – 18th cent.
-French philosopher Jean Jacques Rousseau.
+The close-lipped smile of reason and knowledge (and, just a touch of hubris?) – Sky News host Rita Panahi.

 But of course, passion is a psychological trait that does not necessarily accompany youth or age, ignorance or knowledge.
 Youthful passion can sometimes reflect real insight denied the more orthodox thinking of their elders, and there is no reason why someone with deep knowledge should not be passionate in arguing for their subject.
 Aphorisms can only go so far.